auredg/laminas-db-profiler/README.md

 Options available :

 - dbAdapterServiceManagerKey : List of all Db Adapter service manager keys which you want to profile.
-Zend\Db\Adapter\Adapter is default
+Laminas\Db\Adapter\Adapter is default